 Today, security concerns still remain the number one roadblock to an all-perfect storage solution.
-That’s why businesses love GAT , the most comprehensive Cloud Security and Data Analysis tools for Google Workspace and Chrome.
+That’s why businesses love GAT, the most comprehensive Cloud Security and Data Analysis toolset for Google Workspace and Chrome environments.

 What is Online Backup and when should you use it?

 Online backup (also known as cloud backup) is more of a disaster recovery solution than storage technology.

 Think of police officers asking for ‘backup’.

 Officers ask for backup when they feel that a situation warrants more than a single officer to handle.
 Likewise, protecting your data from things like data loss or damage requires more than one approach to achieve.

 It’s like when you’ve got this really valuable document and you print out more than one copy just in case something happens to the original one.

 Consider this real-life scenario for example:

 A few years ago I stored all of my high-school pictures on an external hard drive that was later viciously destroyed by my nephew’s stroller.
 Unfortunately, I never backed up my data, and so I couldn’t recover those valuable treasures and lost them forever.

 Now think about this on a bigger scale.
-An entire business’s buildup of resources and data lost or damaged in one simple unforeseen incident.
+An entire business’s build-up of resources and data lost or damaged in one simple unforeseen incident.
 Yikes, right?
-Well, here’s when backup comes to the rescue.
+Well, that’s when backup comes to the rescue.

 Online backup ensures that files are replicated in the cloud so that you can restore everything back to the way it was in case of disaster.

-Because the purpose of online backup is to help you recover your data and resources, it comes with a set of features tailored to its purpose rather than storage.
+Because the purpose of online backup is to help you recover your data and resources, it comes with a set of features tailored to this purpose (rather than storage).